adywizard/car-locator/README.md

 ### This app is not meant for the desktop use even if it runs on desktop it will not produce desirable effect.

+## Version 0.1.3

+Added more animations and cleaned all unnecessary files from build.

 ## Version 0.1.2

 Added shader animation instead of simple circles and lottie animation instead of static preplash image,